Sarkan DocumentationSarkan Documentation

 Manual SaunaFS volumes creation

-1. Create SaunaFS Metadata Volume and SaunaFS Chunk Volume resources with properly set persistent volume claim name.
+1. Create SaunaFS Metadata Volume or SaunaFS Chunk Volume resources with properly set persistent volume claim and cluster name.

-• clusterName - Name of the SaunaFS cluster this metadata volume belongs to.
+• clusterName - Name of the SaunaFS cluster this metadata or chunk volume belongs to

 apiVersion: saunafs.sarkan.io/v1beta1